saguijs/sagui/README.md

 module.exports = sagui().webpack({
   sagui: {
     /**
-     * List of Sagui plugins to disable
+     * List of Sagui presets to disable
      */
-    disabledSaguiPlugins: ['scss']
+    disabledSaguiPresets: ['scss']
   }
 })
 ```

-Here is the complete list of existing Sagui plugins:
+Here is the complete list of existing Sagui presets:

 - **archetype-library**: Add support for the above *Library* configuration;
 - **archetype-pages**: Add support for the above *Pages* configuration;